-Source: IEA Oil Market Report (June 2013)
+Source: IEA Oil Market Report (July 2013)

 As can be seen, Asia has settled down into a steady pattern of growth since 2010.
-Collective growth in the Middle East, Latin America, former Soviet Union (FSU) and Africa in 2013 is likely to almost match that in Asia.
-These other non-OECD regions are all central to the developing world industrialization and urbanization thesis and should not be overlooked.
+Collective growth in the Middle East, Latin America, Former Soviet Union (FSU) and Africa in 2013 is likely to almost match that in Asia.
+These other non-OECD regions are all central to the developing world industrialisation and urbanisation thesis and should not be overlooked.

-For OECD demand in 2013, the IEA's forecast of a decline of 0.5m b/day sees North America flat and Europe and the Pacific down.
-The expected decline in European demand reflects weak economic expectations for the region.
+For OECD demand in 2013, the IEA's forecast of a decline of 0.3m b/day sees North America flat and Europe and the Pacific down.
+The expected decline in European demand reflects weak economic expectations for the region, but is shallower than predicted earlier this year, while the Pacific decline reflects the gradual switching back to nuclear by Japan post Fukushima.

-Global oil demand over the next few years is likely to follow a similar pattern, with a shallow decline in the OECD more than offset by strong growth in the non-OECD area.
-The decline in the OECD reflects improving oil efficiency over time, though this effect will be dampened by population and vehicle growth.
+Global oil demand over the next few years is likely to follow a similar pattern, with a shallow decline in the OECD overshadowed by strong growth in the non-OECD area.
+The small decline in the OECD reflects improving oil efficiency over time, though this effect will be dampened by economic, population and vehicle growth.
 Within the non-OECD, population growth and rising oil use per capita will both play a significant part.
-Price and the trajectory of global GDP will have an effect at any point in the short term, but overall we would not be surprised to see average annual demand growth of around 1.5m b/day to the end of the decade.
+Price and the trajectory of global GDP will have an effect at any point in the short term, but overall we would not be surprised to see average annual non-OECD demand growth of around 1.5m b/day to the end of the decade.
 This would represent a growth rate of 3% p.a., no greater than the growth rate over the last 15 years (3.2% p.a.).